Agnes Marshall: Death and legacy

-In 1904, Marshall fell from a horse and suffered wounds that she never properly recovered from.
-She died the next year, in the early morning of 29 July 1905 at The Towers, Pinner.
+In 1904, Marshall fell from a horse and suffered injuries from which she never properly recovered.
+She died of cancer the next year, on 29 July 1905, at The Towers, Pinner.
 The Towers was a large estate purchased and refurbished by Marshall in 1891.
 Marshall was cremated at the Golders Green Crematorium and her ashes were interred at the Paines Lane Cemetery in Pinner.
 Alfred remarried within a year of her death to Gertrude Walsh, a former secretary that Marshall had previously fired.
 The two had likely been engaged in an affair before Marshall's death.
 Their son Alfred died in 1907 and his ashes were interred next to Marshall's.
-The elder Alfred died in 1917 in Nice during World War I; his ashes was at his request also interred next to Marshall's in 1920.
+The elder Alfred died in 1917 in Nice during World War I; his ashes were at his request also interred next to Marshall's in 1920.

 Marshall was one of the most celebrated cooks of her time and one of the foremost cookery writers of the Victorian age, particularly on ice cream.
 Her recipes were renowned for their detail, simplicity and accuracy.
 For her work on ice cream and other frozen desserts, Marshall in her lifetime earned the nickname "Queen of Ices".
 Only a single book on ice cream is known from England before Marshall's work and she helped popularise ice cream at a time when the concept was still novel in England and elsewhere, particularly through the portable ice cream freezer and the ice cream cone.
 Before Marshall's writings and innovations, ice cream was often sold frozen to metal rods which had to be returned after all had been licked off and was mainly enjoyed by just the upper classes.
 She increased the popularity of ice cream to such an extent that she was credited for causing an increase in ice imports from Norway.
 In 1901, she became the first person known to have suggested the use of liquid nitrogen to freeze ice cream (and the first to suggest using liquified gas on food in general).
-Marshall imagined that this would be the ideal method to make ice cream since the ice cream could be created in seconds and the ice crystals resulting from this method would be tiny, as desired.
+Marshall imagined this would be the ideal method to make ice cream since the ice cream could be created in seconds and the ice crystals resulting from this method would be tiny, as desired.